-The Rishi is the same; GOTAMA; the hymn consists of four Trichas, or triads; the deity of the first is the AGNI of the middle region, the ethereal or electric fire or lightning; the deity of the other triads is AGNI in his general character; the metre of the first of them is Trishtubh, of the second, Ushnish, and of the last two, Gayatri
+The Rishi is the same, GOTAMA; the hymn consists of four Trichas, or triads; the deity of the first is the AONI of the middle region, the ethereal or electric fire or lightning; the deity of the other triads is AGNI in his general character; the metre of the first of them is Trishlubh, of the second, Ushhih, and of the last two, Gáyatrí.

-- 1. The golden-haired AGNI is the agitator of the clouds when the rain is poured forth, and, moving with the swiftness of the wind, shines with a bright radiance.
-The mornings know not (of the showers), like honest (people), who, provided with food, are intent upon their own labours. - 2.
-Thy falling (rays), accompanied by the moving (Maruts), strike against (the cloud); the black shedder of rain has roared; when this is done, (the shower) comes with delightful and smiling (drops), the rain descends, the clouds thunder. - 3.
-When this, (the lightning, AGNI), nourishes the world with the milk of the rain, and conducts it by the most direct ways to (the enjoyment of) water, then MITRA, ARYAMAN, VARUNA, and the circumambient (troop of Maruts) pierce through the (investing) membrane into the womb of the cloud. - 4.
-Agni, son of strength, lord of food and of cattle, give us abundant sustenance, thou who knowest all that exists.
+Varga XXVII.
+1. The golden-haired AGNI is the agitator of the clouds when the rain is poured forth, and, moving with the swiftness of the wind, shines with a bright radiance.
+The mornings know not (of the showers),a like honestb (people), who, provided with food, are intent upon their own labours.

+2. Thy falling (rays), accompanied by the moving (Maruts), strike against (the cloud); the black shedder of rain has roared; when this is done, (the shower) comes with delightful and smiling (drops), the rain descends, the clouds thunder.

+3. When this, (the lightning, AGNI), nourishes the world with the milk of the rain, and conducts it by the most direct waysc to (the enjoyment of)

+a Agni, in his manifestation of lightning, takes part in the production of rain by piercing the clouds; the dawn is not concerned in the operation; but this is said, not to depreciate the excellence of Ushas, but to enhance that of Agni.

+b Satyáh, true, sincere; there is no substantive; but Prajáh, people, or progeny, is supplied by the commentary; Rosen substitutes mulieres, satyáh being feminine, but so also is Prajá.

+' Or uses ; as drinking, washing, bathing, and the like.

+water, then MITRA, ARYAMAN, VARUÑA, and the circumambient (troop of Maruts) pierce through the (investing) membrane into the womb of the cloud.

+4. AGNI, son of strength, lord of food and of cattle, give us abundant sustenance, thou who knowest all that exists.

-- 5. He, the blazing AGNI, who is wise, and the granter of dwellings, is to be praised by our hymns: Oh! thou whose mouth (glows) with many (flames), shine (propitiously, so) that food-providing wealth may be ours. - 6.
-Shining AGNI, drive off (all disturbers of the rite), either by thyself or (thy servants), whether by day or by night; sharp-visaged AGNI, destroy the Rakshasas entirely. - 7.
-AGNI, who in all rites art to be praised, guard us with thy protection, (propitiated) by the recitation of the metrical hymn. - 8.
-Grant us, AGNI, riches that dispel poverty, that are desirable (to all), and cannot be taken (from us) in all encounters (with our foes). - 9.
-Grant us, AGNI, for our livelihood, wealth, with sound understanding, conferring happiness, and sustaining (us) through life. - 10.
-GOTAMA, desirous of wealth, offers to the sharp-flaming AGNI pure prayers and praises. - 11.
-May he, AGNI, who annoys us, whether nigh or afar, perish; and do thou be to us (propitious) for our advancement. - 12.
-The thousand-eyed, all-beholding AGNI, drives away the Rakshasas, and, (praised by us) with holy hymns, he, the (invoker of the gods), celebrates their praise.
+5. He, the blazing AGNI, who is wise, and the granter of dwellings, is to be praised by our hymns: Oh! thou whose mouth (glows) with many (flames)," shine (propitiously, so) that food-providing wealth may be ours.

+6. Shining AGNI, drive off (all disturbers of the rite), either by thyself or (thy servants), whether by day or by night; sharp-visaged AGNI, destroy the Rakshasas entirely.

+7. AGNI, who in all rites art to be praised, guard $v{argaXXVIII}$ us with thy protection, (propitiated) by the recitation of the metrical hymn.b a Purvańika; from puru, many, and anika, face or mouth; flames are understood, agreeably to a common name of Agni, Jwilá-jihva, flame-tongued.
+Rosen has evidently read the mukha of the commentary, sukha, and explains purvańika, multis gaudiis fruens.

+8. Grant us, AGNI, riches that dispel poverty, that are desirable (to all), and cannot be taken (from us) in all encounters (with our foes).

+9. Grant us, AGNI, for our livelihood, wealth,

+b Gáyatra; either a portion of the Sáma so termed, or the Gáyatra metre, according to the Scholiast.

+with sound understanding, conferring happiness, and sustaining (us) through life.

+10. GOTAMA, desirous of wealth, offers to the sharp-flaming AGNI pure prayers and praises.

+11. May he, AGNI, who annoys us, whether nigh or afar, perish; and do thou be to us (propitious) for our advancement.

+12. The thousand-eyed,a all-beholding AGNI, drives away the Rakshasas, and, (praised by us) with holy hymns, he, the (invoker of the gods), celebrates their praise.

+SÚKTA VII.
+(LXXX.)